jlamk/gtr/README.md

 ```

 2.
+Link GTR to your application:
+Add -lgtr -ljansson to your linker flags:

+3.
  Create a ts/ folder in the same directory as your app executable, and add translation files like en_US.json, pt_BR.json, etc.

 ---